-Pursuant to the Hoffman Employment Agreement, Mr. Hoffman's base salary was increased to \$600,000 effective July 1, 2017, to \$618,000 effective January 1, 2018, and to \$632,000 effective January 1, 2019.
-Mr. Hoffman will be eligible for an annual discretionary bonus in the form of cash or equity based upon an evaluation by the Company's Board of the financial performance of the Company and Mr. Hoffman's performance during the Company's preceding fiscal year, and a bonus in the amount of five percent (5%) of the Company's earnings before tax, as presented in the Company's annual income statement, up to a maximum annual bonus of \$1,000,000.
+Pursuant to the Hoffman Employment Agreement, Mr. Hoffman's base salary is subject to increase by the Compensation Committee in its discretion.
+Mr. Hoffman is eligible for an annual discretionary bonus in the form of cash or equity based upon an evaluation by the Company's Board of the financial performance of the Company and Mr. Hoffman's performance during the Company's preceding fiscal year, and a bonus in the amount of five percent (5%) of the Company's earnings before tax, as presented in the Company's annual income statement, up to a maximum annual bonus of \$1,000,000.